seeess1/seeess1.github.io/projects.md

 </div>
 <br>

-It also lets users layer demographic stats (like population, unemployment numbers, and housing density) on top of case counts to look for interesting overlaps:
+It also let users layer demographic stats (like population, unemployment numbers, and housing density) on top of case counts to look for interesting overlaps:

 <div class="w3-container">
   <img src="./assets/images/layers.gif" style="width:100%;cursor:zoom-in"